• ReQonsult MATLAB® Connector

 Benefits

-Requirements are constantly changing.
-Those who identify affected tests, codes, or documentation can better manage risks—for faster responses to market, customer, and regulatory changes.
+Those who recognize affected tests, codes, or documentation can respond more quickly to market, customer, and regulatory changes.

 Flexible architecture

-Benefit from the flexible architecture that precisely connects MATLAB® with ALM/PLM systems and supports individual processes.
+Benefit from the flexible architecture that seamlessly connects MATLAB® with ALM/PLM systems and supports individual processes.

 Universal integration

-The ReQonsult Connector directly connects MATLAB® or Simulink® to various ALM and PLM systems, creating universal traceability.
+The ReQonsult Connector seamlessly connects MATLAB® and Simulink® to various ALM and PLM systems, creating universal traceability.

 Surrogate objects

-Our Connector creates surrogates for MATLAB® artifacts, enabling immediate traceability reports and impact analysis in target systems.
+Our connector creates surrogates for MATLAB® artifacts and enables traceability reports and analyses in target systems.

 Jira®

-The Connector connects MATLAB® to Jira® to link issues, epics, and stories, ensure traceability, and synchronize changes.
+The connector links MATLAB® to Jira® to link issues, epics, and stories, ensure traceability, and synchronize changes.

 Jira®Jira®